phogolabs/orm/README.md

 The package support [RQL](https://github.com/a8m/rql) queries.
-RQL provides a simple and light-weight API for adding dynamic querying capabilities to web-applications that use SQL-based database:
+RQL provides a simple and light-weight API for adding dynamic querying capabilities to web-applications that use SQL-based database.

+Let's have the following query that is received via HTTP:

 ```json
 {